TikTok hits the big time: The MLA Handbook has decided how to cite it in academic works

 “We answer questions that extend the guidelines in the MLA Handbook or that reflect trends in writers’ needs,” the organization’s director of outreach, Anna Chang, said in an email to Fast Company.
 “We do routinely get a lot of questions about citing the various social media platforms, and we saw that MLA Style Center posts on citing social media platforms are frequently read.”

-Advice from instructors, librarians, and writers along with the MLA Bible’s guideline fundamentals influence how new style decisions are reached.
+Advice from instructors, librarians, and writers, along with the MLA Bible’s guideline fundamentals, influence how new style decisions are reached.

-“Our system of citation is based on a flexible template and not on publication formats, so it can evolve and grow as new forms of digital publication emerge,” Chang writes.
+“Our system of citation is based on a flexible template and not on publication formats, so it can evolve and grow as new forms of digital publication emerge,” Chang wrote.

 The MLA Handbook was first published in 1977, an outgrowth of the MLA Style Sheet, which debuted in 1951 in an effort to create uniformity among scholarly manuscripts.

 The move to resolve the TikTok Citation Challenge demonstrates how the hot platform has reached a tipping point in scholarship, according to Jennifer Grygiel, associate professor of communications at Syracuse University.
 “It’s a nod to the attention TikTok has generated,” they said.
-“It’s an established platform that’s being studied now by scholars and scholars have had various citation methods developed, so other scholars can not just read the paper, but find the content.
+“It’s an established platform that’s being studied now by scholars, and scholars have had various citation methods developed, so other scholars can not just read the paper, but find the content.
 That’s increasingly complicated in this digital time, because there’s so much more content out there.
 TikTok has reached a certain threshold of interest.”